 - Hand walkouts

 - Single-leg RDLs

-In summary, recovery days can take on many forms.
+In summary, recovery days can take many forms.
 They should involve more general fitness movements at lower intensities than normal training.
 Recovery day sessions should be lighter and shorter than normal training sessions.
 They should promote recovery not feel like a workout.
 When planning an active recovery session, be sure to avoid high-intensity style training, long-duration activity, or new exercises that create increased muscle soreness.

 Rest Day Strategies

-While there are many rest day strategies that can aid your recovery, none of them will transform your sleep if your training program, diet, and sleep habits are garbage.
+While many rest day strategies can aid your recovery, none of them will transform your sleep if your training program, diet, and sleep habits are garbage.
 As long as you realize this and address these factors first you are then in a good place to capitalize upon the recovery strategies I’ve covered in this article.
 Stacked on top of each other these things can offer the marginal gains needed to take your recovery to the next level.